Your Local Home Service Pros

 Hard Water Maintenance: Soap Scum Resulting From Hard Water

-Hard water (water with dissolved minerals) creates soap scum when the dissolved minerals and soap bind together.
-Not only does this create a film on appliances, pipes, and bathroom fixtures…soap scum also binds to your skin and hair.
-Soap is less effective and doesn’t lather properly or clean as well when it is dissolved in hard water.
+Hard water creates soap scum when dissolved minerals and soap bind together.
+This creates a film on appliances, pipes, and bathroom fixtures and can also bind to your skin and hair.

 The easiest way to compensate for this is to use more detergent.